 In order to do this, go to Settings > AndroidTM App Support and stop it by tapping the "Stop" button and then restart it by tapping the "Start" button.

 Q: I updated my Android app to a new version but it fails to work now.
 What can I do?

 Find an earlier version of this app - many app stores have the previous versions available.
 Install an earlier version, effectively downgrade the app.
 This may help sometimes.
-Keep an eye on future updates - they may come with fixes which make the app work on the Android app platform of Sailfish OS again.
+Keep an eye on future updates - they may come with fixes that make the app work on the Android app platform of Sailfish OS again.

 Q: I want to install Android apps but cannot as there is no Android App Support in the Jolla Store!

 So, sign in from your Xperia device to the same Jolla account that you used when purchasing the licence.
 If you have signed in already then restart the device.
 The licence is now tied both to your account and to the IMEI code of your device.
 It is active.
-Next, open Jolla Store and look for Android App Support in Jolla category.
+Next, open Jolla Store and look for Android App Support in the Jolla category.

 Q: How can I change the permissions of Android apps?

-See this help article, please.
+See this article, please.

 There is more information on the Sailfish X licence in this help article.

 Q: How can I uninstall Android apps and Android App Support?